 Tables 1 and 2 give values of the empirically-determined Pd and derived Fd for various frequencies with RAS antennas of circular aperture and an assumed aperture efficiency of 0.7.
 The sizes of RAS antennas shown are those widely used for arrays (12 and 25 m) or for large single dishes (100 m).
 Also given in the last column of either table is an example of the radiated e.i.r.p. which will produce the specified Fd at a distance D = 400 km corresponding to a satellite in low Earth orbit and assuming free space propagation, calculated as:

-e.i.r.p.d=4π D2 PFd (2)
+e.i.r.p.d=4π D2 Pd (2)

 3 Values of the damaging input power levels Pd and corresponding incident pfd Fd

-3.1 Frequencies up to 90 GHz: HFET amplifiers
+3.1 Frequencies up to about 100 GHz: FET- based amplifiers

-HFET amplifiers are used as low-noise input stages for frequencies up to approximately 90 GHz and the maximum safe input power levels for such devices lie in the range Pd = 5-15 mW It is difficult to give more precise figures for the maximum levels because the damage depends not only upon the characteristics of the transistors but also on the impedances presented by the circuits in which they are used.
+FET-based amplifiers (including HEMT, HFET)are used as low-noise input stages for frequencies up to approximately 100 GHz and the maximum safe input power levels for such devices typically lie in the range Pd = [ or 00.1–10] mW, [.depending on the design and material of the LNA.
+Thus, when no further information is available, the lower end of 0.1 mW = –10 dBm = –40 dBW should be assumed] It is difficult to give more precise figures for the maximum levels because the damage depends not only upon the characteristics of the transistors but also on the impedances presented by the circuits in which they are used and the repetition of the exposure.
 Such impedances can vary by factors of two or more over the bandwidth of an individual amplifier.
 The damage which has been observed during testing is believed to be largely due to voltage breakdown between the gate and the source or drain and thus should not be a function of gate width, as it would be for damage by thermal effects.
-However, it is expected that amplifiers used at higher frequencies would be more easily damaged than those at lower frequencies.
+However, it is expected that amplifiers used at higher frequencies would be more easily damaged than those at lower frequencies. {US note: This is a significant change to the levels while no meaningful reasoning is included.}

-Here is used Pd = 15 mW (−18 dBW) as a maximum safe input level for the frequency range 1-20 GHz, Pd = 10 mW (−20 dBW) for 20-50 GHz and Pd = 5 mW (−23 dBW) for 50 to 90 GHz.
-Table 1 gives derived values of the corresponding incident power flux-density Fd for frequencies up to 90 .
+Typical LNAs (for cryo-cooling applications) available on the market offer noise temperatures down to 1–2 K below about 10 GHz and down to 5 K between above 10 GHz, which increases to 10–20 K at higher frequencies up to about 100 GHz.Table 1 gives derived values of the corresponding incident power flux-density Fd for frequencies up to 100 GHz.
+Further study to better quantify the maximum safe power levels due to one-time and repeated exposures would greatly improve the information provided in Table 1.

-3.2 Frequencies above 90 GHz: SIS mixer input stages
+3.2 Frequencies above about 100 GHz: SIS mixer input stages